A portion of this content was originally published on New York Law Journal.

 “We simply hold that observations and information known to or readily perceivable by hospital staff that there is a risk of harm to a patient under the circumstances can be sufficient to trigger the duty to protect.
 This commonsense approach safeguards patients when there is reason to take action for their protection and does not burden the practice of medicine or intrude upon the traditional relationship between doctors and nurses (see, Toth v Community Hosp. at Glen Cove, 22 NY2d 255, 265, rearg denied 22 NY2d 973). ”

-In case involving failure to diagnose bilateral hip dysplasia in an infant, the alleged negligent failure by defendant doctor to inform plaintiff parents of significant abnormal finding by radiologist in x-rays constituted medical malpractice and action was held time barred under CPLR 208 (infancy toll limited to 10 years).
+In a case involving failure to diagnose bilateral hip dysplasia in an infant, the alleged negligent failure by defendant doctor to inform plaintiff parents of significant abnormal finding by radiologist in x-rays constituted medical malpractice, and the action was held time-barred under CPLR 208 (infancy toll is limited to ten years).
 Giordano v.
 Scherz., 99 A.D.3d 968 (2nd Dept. 2012).
-Allegations of negligent treatment by defendant hospital’s occupational therapist in failing to supervise and provide appropriate instructions during administration of heat and cold pack therapy for plaintiff’s gunshot wounds sounded in medical malpractice requiring expert affidavit to oppose summary judgement motion by defendant.
+Allegations of negligent treatment by defendant hospital’s occupational therapist in failing to supervise and provide appropriate instructions during administration of heat and cold pack therapy for plaintiff’s gunshot wounds sounded in medical malpractice requiring expert affidavit to oppose summary judgment motion by defendant.
 As such affidavit was not supplied the Second Department affirms lower court’s grant of defendant’s motion.
 Jean-Paul v.
 Jamaica Hosp.
 Med.
 Ctr., 2022 N.Y.
 App.
 Div.
 LEXIS 4685 (8/3/2022).

 What about allegations against a resident OBGYN and other health care provider in delivery room that they were negligent in dropping a baby after birth in the delivery room?
 Does this negligent conduct fall under the medical malpractice or ordinary negligence SOL?
 In a recent decision the Second Department finds this conduct to fall under medical malpractice and reversed the court below and dismissed the action as time barred as the infancy toll CPLR section 208 in medical malpractice actions is limited to 10 years from the date of the incident.
 Rojas v.
 Tandon., 2022 N.Y.
 App.
 Div.
 Lexis 4853 (2nd Dept. August 17, 2022).